 While fishing a light drag, the current against the flyline will start to pull the trout downstream.
 So they typically try to escape upstream, to avoid that pressure.
 This makes trout much easier to control.
 The end result, fighting a trout with light drag pressure is often easier than with heavy.
 This is the reason why, many steelhead fishermen still use traditional click and pawl style rivers while fishing.

 A large arbor reel simply has a much wider centre spool than a traditional or standard arbor reel.
-A large arbor has several advantage, the main one being that it gathers in line faster.
+A large arbor has several advantages, the main one being that it gathers in line faster.

 The large arbor also somewhat reduces the amount of time the line wraps around the reel, which can reduce the amount of memory and twist in the line.